Chapter 4 - Environmental Considerations During Transportation Planning

 Because the environmental process can substantially affect the project alternatives, design, cost, schedule and delivery, the PEAR or PES must clearly identify potential environmental constraints that may affect design.
 It also estimates the scope, schedule and costs of environmental compliance.
 The information contained in the PEAR or PES serves as the foundation for the studies by the environmental team during the Project Report phase.

 Preparation of a PEAR involves a multi-disciplinary team of environmental generalists and specialists.
 A general environmental planner (Generalist) is the team leader, coordinating the activities of the other team members and accurately summarizing the information they generate.
 The Generalist prepares the PEAR, circulates it for appropriate review, and finalizes it.
 The Generalist also provides environmental expertise at the PDT meetings and reports to the PDT on the status of environmental studies and environmental issues.
 The environmental specialists (Specialists) conduct literature reviews and project area surveys (windshield, photo log or on the ground), and provide a report to the Generalist.
 A Specialist’s report notes any factors that might affect the alternatives, cost, or viability of the project, as well as a cost estimate for mitigation and an estimate of the resources needed for the project by Work Breakdown Structure (WBS) code.
-Refer to the PEAR guidance on the SER Forms and Templates page.
+Refer to SER Chapter 5 for guidance on preparing a PEAR.

-For information on preparing a PES, refer to the Preliminary Environmental Survey (PES) Form (PDF - 2.18 MB).
+For information on preparing a PES, refer to the Preliminary Environmental Survey (PES) Form.
 For further information about processing local projects, refer to the Local Assistance Procedures Manual, Chapter 6.